 First and foremost, the freshness of the scallops is crucial.
 It is always best to use fresh scallops for cooking to ensure the best flavor and texture.
 Fresh scallops have a slightly sweet aroma and a firm, slightly translucent appearance.
 They should not have a strong fishy odor, as this indicates they are not fresh.

-See also Is cooked chicken good for cats with hyperthyroidism
+See also Is aluminium good for cooking

 Allowing the scallops to come to room temperature before cooking can help enhance their natural flavors.
 This is especially true for larger scallops, as they tend to take longer to cook.
 Allowing the scallops to sit at room temperature for about 15-20 minutes before cooking can help ensure that they are evenly cooked and avoid overcooking the exterior while the interior remains undercooked.